btbytes/btbytes/README.md

 ## Recent Projects

 - Aug 2024.
-[Simplestatapp](//github.com/btbytes/simplestatapp), a demonstrative example of how to build a *tiny* (my modern standards), a standalone web application that has database support etc for under 6MB, and can be deployed to a PaaS provider like Fly.io.
+[Simplestatapp](//github.com/btbytes/simplestatapp), a demonstrative example of how to build a *tiny* (by modern standards), a standalone web application that has database support etc for under 6MB, and can be deployed to a PaaS provider like Fly.io.
 This one helped me understand C compiler and linkers a bit better.
 - Aug 2024.
 [Tohray](https://github.com/btbytes/tohray), A microblogging application in Nim.
 This helped me